 Screenshot of Ookla speed test showing base speeds and speeds with ExpressVPN connectedOur speed tester reported great results on all servers they tested it with

 It’s the fastest VPN we’ve tested.
-Our speed tester based in the UK reported that ExpressVPN only reduced speeds by 4% during tests on local servers in the UK.
-On the faraway New York server, it only showed a 9% speed loss, which is impressive since some VPNs drop speeds by 40–70% over long-distance connections.
+My colleagues reported that ExpressVPN only reduced speeds by 4% during tests on nearby servers.
+On the faraway servers, it only showed a 9% speed loss, which is impressive since some VPNs drop speeds by 40–70% over long-distance connections.

 ExpressVPN also works reliably with most streaming platforms.
-Our worldwide team tested it by streaming on platforms available in their respective regions and reported amazing results.
+Our worldwide team tested it by streaming on various platforms and reported amazing results.
 It works with 15+ Netflix libraries (including the US, UK, Canada, and Japan), Disney+, Hulu, BBC iPlayer, Max, and more.

 ExpressVPN is also very easy to set up and use.
 It has dedicated apps for all the major platforms and devices, so it took less than 5 minutes to set up on my Windows PC.
 The apps are sleek and intuitive, and the key settings come pre-configured, so you don’t need to adjust anything.
-Simply connect to a server, and you can begin using it immediately.
+This makes it easy to securely access content, like Netflix, from anywhere — just connect to a server.

 ExpressVPN is pricier than some services, but it frequently offers discounts and coupons on its site.
 It also comes with a 30-day money-back guarantee, so you can try ExpressVPN risk-free.
 To test this, I contacted a support agent through its 24/7 live chat to request a refund.
 I got my money back in 3 days, without any questions asked.